AP sources: Lakers acquiring All-Star Westbrook from Wizards

-LOS ANGELES (AP) — The Los Angeles Lakers are acquiring All-Star point guard Russell Westbrook from the Washington Wizards for three players and this year’s first-round draft pick.
+LOS ANGELES (AP) — The Los Angeles Lakers are acquiring All-Star point guard Russell Westbrook from the Washington Wizards for three players and the rights to first-round pick Isaiah Jackson.

 According to two people with knowledge of the deal, the Lakers are trading Kyle Kuzma, Kentavious Caldwell-Pope and Montrezl Harrell to Washington for Westbrook, who is a Los Angeles native and helped lead UCLA to a pair of Final Four appearances.
-The Lakers have the 22nd overall pick in Thursday’s draft.
+The Lakers had the 22nd overall pick in Thursday’s draft and selected Jackson, a 6-foot-11 forward from Kentucky.

 The people spoke to The Associated Press on condition of anonymity because the deal can’t be officially announced until Aug.
 6, when the salary cap becomes official and teams can also begin making moves for the upcoming season.
 The Lakers will also receive second-round picks from the Wizards in 2024 and ’28.